adrienreveleau/yt-playlist-search/README.md

 - **Real-time filtering**: Instantly search through your playlists as you type.
 - **Preserve Watch Later**: The first item ("Watch Later") remains visible regardless of your search term.
 - **Lightweight**: Injects a simple input field without impacting page performance.
-- **Manifest V3**: Built with the latest Chrome Extension standards.

 ## Installation